kazurayam/HowFailureHandlingAffectsExceptions/docs/MsAccountLoginProcedure.md

         overflow:hidden; opacity:0; filter:alpha(opacity=0)
     }

 The height is 0, the width is 0.
-This means the "Password" field is present in the "Sign-in view" but is invisible.
+This means, the "Password" field is present in the "Sign-in view" but is invisible.

 > I have no idea why the "Sign-in view" has an invisible "Password" field.
 To me, it seems totally useless.
 Only the implementors of the Microsoft Account Login processing would know.